andrewdavidmackenzie/libproc-rs/README.md

 # Minimum rust version

-The minimum rust version required, by version:
+The minimum rust version required, by versions:

 * libproc-rs: 0.14.6 --> 1.74.1
 * libproc-rs: 0.14.7 --> 1.72.0
 * libproc-rs: 0.14.11 --> 1.72.0
+* libproc-rs: Next --> 1.85.0

 This is tested in CI and must pass.